Jobhdez/jobhdez.github.io/_posts/2024-2-29-how-deep-learning-compilers-work.md

 The frontend of a deep learning compiler consists of a high level intermediate representation (IR).
 This IR is a directed acyclic graph (DAG).
 The nodes in this graph represent the deep learning operators such as convolution.
 On the other hand, the edges represent tensors.
 Several optimizations that are independent of the hardware are applied to this high level IR.

 In addition there's also a low level IR, which is part of the backend, to which target dependent optimizations are applied.
 One type of low level IR is based on Halide.
 When a Halide based IR is used, one separates the computation from the schedule.
-Given a computation, one tries different schedulers to get best performance.
+Given a computation, one tries different schedules to get best performance.
+A schedule is a type of optimization that can be applied.
 This is the approach taken by TVM.
 In addition, the backend is also responsible for generating the actual code for the different hardware architectures.

 ### My experience writing a minimal deep learning compiler

 The Pytorch TVM frontend is defined [here](https://github.com/apache/tvm/blob/main/python/tvm/relay/frontend/pytorch.py#L5282) in line 5282.
-If you scroll down to line [5360](https://github.com/apache/tvm/blob/main/python/tvm/relay/frontend/pytorch.py#L5360) you will also notice how TVM gets the computational graph of a given Pytorch model.
+If you scroll down to line [5360](https://github.com/apache/tvm/blob/main/python/tvm/relay/frontend/pytorch.py#L5360) you will also notice how TVM gets the computational graph from a given Pytorch model.

 Based on TVM’s implementation, I figured out the following implementation which takes a convolutional layer defined in Pytorch and gets the computational graph and generates C code.